denten/denten.github.io/_includes/CV/archive/bio.md

 href="http://stackexchange.com/users/2026874/denten?tab=accounts">Stack
 Exchange</a>.</p>

-<p>My affilitations include: <a href="http://idse.columbia.edu/">New Media
+<p>My affiliations include: <a href="http://idse.columbia.edu/">New Media
-Center at the Institute for Data Sciences and Engineeringr</a>, <a href="http://cyber.law.harvard.edu/">Berkman Center for Internet and Society</a>, <a href="http://metalab.harvard.edu/">metaLab [at] Harvard</a>, <a href="http://icls.columbia.edu/">Institute for Comparative Literature and
+Center at the Institute for Data Sciences and Engineering</a>, <a href="http://cyber.law.harvard.edu/">Berkman Center for Internet and Society</a>, <a href="http://metalab.harvard.edu/">metaLab [at] Harvard</a>, <a href="http://icls.columbia.edu/">Institute for Comparative Literature and